 - Roasted Poblano and Sausage Dip

 - Mexican Pulled Chicken

 - Grilled Steak

 - Sausage Balls

-Hit the P for Pinterest button above and below this post to save this recipe.
+Hit the P for Pinterest button below this post to save this recipe.
 If you make it, post on Instagram and tag @ericasrecipes.

 Frijoles charros, Mexican Cowboy Beans, is a ranch style beans recipe that cooks slowly for the most flavorful, authentic frijoles a la charra ever.

 - 1 lb dried pinto beans picked over and rinsed